Harriet Hubbard Ayer

-Harriet Hubbard Ayer (June 27, 1849, Chicago, Illinois – November 25, 1903, New York City) was an American cosmetics entrepreneur and journalist during the second half of the nineteenth century.
+Harriet Hubbard Ayer (June 27, 1849, in Chicago, Illinois – November 25, 1903, in New York City) was an American cosmetics entrepreneur and journalist during the second half of the nineteenth century.

 Biography

 Harriet Hubbard Ayer was a Chicago socialite.
 She became famous for having initiated the first cosmetic company in the United States and for fighting to maintain her business against male predators.
 She set the stage for later female cosmetic moguls.

 Ayer was highly regarded as the author of articles about beauty, health, and etiquette for Joseph Pulitzer’s New York World.
 Her essays were compiled into a popular book in 1899 that was reissued in 1974 and more recently in an abbreviated format in 2005.

 She was a proto-feminist, and her articles influenced women across the United States and abroad.
 While Helena Rubinstein, Elizabeth Arden, Hazel Bishop, and Estee Lauder are held in high regard as early women entrepreneurs in the cosmetics field, Harriet Hubbard Ayer was one of the first to have a successful career in the beauty industry.